Micro-Enterprise and Entrepreneurship

 (DOL’s Ready for Entrepreneurship Accelerator Modules)

 DREAM is a multi-session program curriculum that intentionally focuses on low-income and socially disadvantaged entrepreneurs.
 We use the cohort framework to encourage cooperative business approaches with deep interconnections in our partner communities.
 Our approach is intended to create an ecosystem of support that provides access to the human, financial, and social capital needed to help marginalized community members create economic opportunity for themselves and their neighborhoods.
-The DREAM program will pilot its first module in late 2017.

 Connecting Food Entrepreneurs to Financing